 As we have seen from the USI Sexual Experience Survey in 2020 and the Healthy UL Surveys (2019 & 2020) the campus culture regarding consent needs to be changed.
 Understanding what is meant by consent is essential for positive sexual relationships.
 One of the many things you learn during the workshops is Active Consent is OMFG.

-The online workshop introduces a variety of topics and issues such as:
+The workshop introduces a variety of topics and issues such as:

 - What is consent?
 The legal definitions of consent, including the most recent Irish law on Image Based Sexual Abuse.

 - Realistic fictional scenarios that explore the nuances of consent